-The original Infiniti FX explored the boundaries of sportiness in an SUV, though not without some drawbacks in utility.
-A 390-horsepower V-8 powers the FX50, while a 303-hp V-6 powers the FX35, which is covered in a separate report in the Cars.com Research section.
-A number of luxury SUVs, from the Lexus RX 350 to the Mercedes M-Class, compete with the FX.
+The original Infiniti FX explored the boundaries of sportiness in a crossover, though not without some drawbacks in utility.
+A 390-horsepower V-8 powers the five-seat FX50, while a 303-hp V-6 powers the FX35, which is covered in a separate report in the Cars.com Research section.
+A number of luxury crossovers, from the Lexus RX 350 to the Mercedes-Benz M-Class, compete with the FX.
 All-wheel drive is standard on the FX50.

-Exterior The FX's beady headlights and snout-nosed grille are at least as controversial as those elements on its predecessor if not more so.
+Exterior The FX's beady headlights and rakish profile are at least as controversial as those elements on its predecessor, if not more so.
 Along the side, functional air vents reduce the FX's lift, Infiniti says.
 Exterior features include:

 Standard 20-inch alloy wheels

 Standard bi-xenon high-intensity-discharge headlights